syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 Enables or disables selecting multiple values from the suggestion list.
 Multiple values can be selected through either of the following options,

-1. Delimiter - Multiple values separated using a given special character.
+1. Delimiter - Multiple values are separated using a given special character.
 2. Visual mode - Each values are displayed in separate box with close button.

 {%seealso%} [MultiSelectMode](http://help.syncfusion.com/js/api/global.html#MultiSelectMode) {%endseealso%}